 🔹 🖸 🖸 STT become eligible for ALTSS.
-The effects in a STT authorized to recover the cost of these benefits i There are three types of STT. • Trusts for individuals Under Age 65 v • Income-Only Trusts, and • Pooled Trusts.
-The trust must meet certain conditions to qualify are unique to a specific kind of STT.
+The effects in a STT authorized to recover the cost of these benefits i There are three types of STT . • Trusts for individuals Under Age 65 v • Income-Only Trusts, and • Pooled Trusts.
+The trust must meet certain conditions to qualify are unique to a specific kind of STT .
 Failure to i are reviewed by AHCCCS to ensure that they m ras a STT.
 Many of these conditions apply to all three STT types, and some meet these conditions disqualifies the trust from special treatment.
 All STTs leet all conditions for special treatment.
 08/24/2018 Policy Special Parky + Ongole 800 Tructs + 805 Special Treatment Tructs 801 Truct Overview The conditions that apply to all three STT types ADIT Trust Coverview Policy A trust is a legal arrangement in which a person or organization, II Paicy - Owster 800 Trusts Date of creation The trust must be created on or after August 11, 1993.
-802 Non-Special Treatment Trusts 802 Non-Special Treatment Trusts Revised 09/14/2018 Policy Trusts NOTE A trust created before August 11, 1993 must be dissolved and recreated to qualify as a STT Hosy - Overer 500 Trails 8 Trusts for Individuals Under Age 65 with a Disability Customer as beneficiary The customer must be designated as the beneficiary of the trust B Trusts for Individuals Under Age 65 with a Disability Revised 08/24/20 Patry - Cropter 800 Trust - 800 Special Treatment Trusts AHCCCS as remainder beneficiary Irrevocable trusts must name AHCCCS as the remainder beneficiary upon the death of the customer.
-D Pooled Trusts D Pooled Trusts Revised 08/24/2018 Policy In addition to the conditi, Naty - Oracle 905 houts and Spore Treatment Truts Revocable trusts must name AHCCCS as the remainder bieneficiary upon the trust being revoked or terminated, or upon the death of the customer.
+802 Non-Special Treatment Trusts 802 Non-Special Treatment Trusts 09/14/2018 Policy Trusts Many - Organization B Trusts for Individuals Under Age 65 with a Disability NOTE A trust created before August 11, 1993 must be dissolved and recreated to qualify as a STT Customer as beneficiary The customer must be designated as the beneficiary of the trust B Trusts for Individuals Under Age 65 with a Disability Revised 08/24/20 Patry - Cropter 800 Trust - 800 Special Treatment Trusts AHCCCS as remainder beneficiary Irrevocable trusts must name AHCCCS as the remainder beneficiary upon the death of the customer.
+D Pooled Trusts D Pooled Trusts Revised 08/24/2018 Policy In addition to the conditi, Naty - Oracle 905 houts and Spoce Treatment Truts Revocable trusts must name AHCCCS as the remainder bieneficiary upon the trust being revoked or terminated, or upon the death of the customer.
 End of insertil counts.